tobiasbriones/microprocessors---cp-unah-is911/activating-a-digital-output/main.md

 To run the simulation, Proteus will be used.

-When opening Proteus, go to File - New Project give the project a name.
+When opening Proteus, go to File -> New Project give the project a name.

-Next - Select "Create an outline of the selected template" with the "DEFAULT" option.
+Next -> Select "Create an outline of the selected template" with the "DEFAULT" option.

-Next - Select "Do not create a PCB layout".
+Next -> Select "Do not create a PCB layout".

-Next - Select with the Family options: ARDUINO, Controller:
+Next -> Select with the Family options: ARDUINO, Controller:
 Arduino Uno and Compiler: Arduino AVR (Proteus).
 Leave "Create selected.
 Quick Start Files".

-Next - Finish.
+Next -> Finish.

-**Initial Set Up of Proteus with Arduino Uno**

 ![Initial Set Up of Proteus with Arduino Uno](images/sim-1.png)

+<p align="center"><strong>Initial Set Up of Proteus with Arduino Uno</strong></p>

 The program that was written must be loaded into the simulator.
 Right-click on the Arduino board and go to Properties.
 In select the binary file that was